How to Make Proffee (Protein Coffee)

 What protein powder should I use?

 Like all of my other recipes, this proffee recipe is completely customizable.
 You get to choose what protein powder you want to use.
+This means you can easily choose one that’s vegan or lactose-free if needed.
 You can also use a collagen peptides powder.

 Here are some of my favorites: